Ulpan: Intensive Hebrew Language

 Hebrew College’s Ulpan, an integral part of Hebrew College’s Community Learning programs, teaches students from all levels to master conversational Hebrew through the lens of Israeli culture.
 Hebrew College also offers Graduate Level Hebrew courses through the Rabbinical School.

-UPDATE: Due to the coronavirus pandemic, all Hebrew College Community Learning classes are now being offered online.
-All of our Ulpan classes will be taught online via zoom.
+UPDATE: Due to the coronavirus pandemic, all Hebrew College Community Learning classes are now being offered online via Zoom.

-- time Adults, college & high school students (non-credit only)
+- time Adults & college students (non-credit only)

 - location Hebrew College Campus